MariaSernaZ/MariaSernaZ/README.md

 # Hi there, my name is María 👩🏻‍💻

+**Who am I?**
-I discovered a new passion, a new way of combining my creative and analytical skills: programming.
+I´m a Junior Frontend Developer, who discovered a new passion, a new way of combining my creative and analytical skills: programming.

-📸 Passionate about photography.
+Passionate about photography 📸, travel :airplane: and sports.

-📫 **How to reach me**:
+📫 **How to contact me**:

 Linkedin: https://www.linkedin.com/in/maria-serna-zafra